 And choose our breeder with care.
 The person that raises your puppy from birth will also influence their health.

 Cavalier King Charles Spaniel

 The Cavie is a small pooch with a mid-level energy.
-It’s hard to not use the word “pretty” when describing this affable yet active little dog.
+It’s hard to not use the word “pretty” when we talk about this affable yet active little dog.

-A complex breeding history then ensued until, in 1945, the Kennel Club gave recognition to the breed known as the Cavalier King Charles Spaniel.
+The Kennel Club gave recognition to the breed known as the Cavalier King Charles Spaniel in 1945.